-The following plots have changed hands recently: The corner of Ibis Street and Colonial Avenue, sold by Judge Charles A. Tipling to C. J. Sheahan; Greenway South near Cranford Street, sold by E. V. Macon to J. H. Cassidy; plot on Seasongood Road adjoining M. M. Davidson's home, sold by F. E. Hammer to Mr. Davidson; corner Greenway South and Ascan Avenue, sold by M. E. Miller to Theodore Luce; on Slocum Crescent near Bow Street. sold by C. K. Leyser to W. R. Gibson, and the corner of Bow Street and Slocum Crescent, to Mr. Gibson by J. German.
-Mr. Gibson will erect a house on this 100x100 plot, from plans drawn by Architect A. P. Fitch.
-E. M. Gates has sold 100 feet on Queens Boulevard near Continental Avenue to an investor, who will improve it when the Boulevard widening is complete.
+The following plots have changed hands recently: The The following plots have changed hands recently: The corner of Ibis Street and Colonial Avenue, sold by Judge Charles A. Tipling to C. J. Sheahan; Greenway South near Cranford Street, sold by E. V. Macon to J. H. Cassidy; plot on Seasongood Road adjoining M. M. Davidson's home, sold by F. E. Hammer to Mr. Davidson; corner Greenway South and Ascan Avenue, sold by M. E. Miller to Theodore Luce; on Slocum Crescent near Bow Street, sold by C. K. Leyser to W. R. Gibson, and the corner of Bow Street and Slocum Crescent, to Mr. Gibson by I. German.
+Mr. Gibson will erect a house on this 100x100 plot from plans drawn by Architect A. P. Fitch.
+E. M. plot, from plans drawn by Architect A. P. Fitch.
+E. Gates has sold 100 feet on Queens Boulevard near Continental Avenue to an investor, who will improve it when the Boulevard widening is complete.